 The results of the individual specimens are presented in Section 5.1 and a summary of the results is given in Section 5.2.
-The reported parameters are based both on unprocessed raw data obtained from the testing and processed data and were reported to the SICADA database, field note no Forsmark 142.
+The reported parameters are based both on unprocessed raw data obtained from the testing and processed data and were reported to the SICADA database.
 These data together with the digital photographs of the individual specimens were stored on a CD and handed over to SKB.
 The handling of the results follows SDP-508 (SKB internal controlling document) in general.

-5.1 Results of individual specimens
+5.1 Description and presentation of the specimen

-The cracking is shown in pictures of the specimens and comments on observations that appeared during the testing are reported.
+The cracking is shown in pictures taken of the specimens, and comments on observations that appeared during the testing are reported.
 The elasticity parameters have been evaluated by using the results from the local axial deformation measurements.
-The data from the adjusted total axial deformation measurements, cf Section 4.4, are also shown in this section.
+The data from the adjusted total axial deformation measurements, cf Section 4.4, are shown in this section.
 Red rings are superposed on the graphs indicating every five minutes of the progress of testing.

-Diagrams showing the data from both the local and the total axial deformation measurements, system (S1) and (S2) in Figure 3-3, and the computed individual values of K{system} used at the data corrections are shown in Appendix B. The diagrams with actual radial strain rates versus the test time are also presented in Appendix B. The results for the individual specimens are as follows:
+Diagrams showing the data from both the local and the total axial deformation measurements, system (S1) and (S2) in Figure 3-3, and the computed individual values of K{system} used at the data corrections are shown in Appendix B. The diagrams actual radial strain rates versus the test time are also shown in Appendix B. The results for the individual specimens are as follows: